avhagedorn/avhagedorn/README.md

 ### hi - i'm alan :)

 I'm a senior in computer science.
-I'm currently wrapping up my last semester of university, and am looking forward to working full-time as a software engineer.
-Cheers! 🎉
+I just graduated with my B.S. in computer science, and am looking forward to working full-time as a software engineer.
+Cheers! 🎓🥳

 🤝 [in/avhagedorn](https://www.linkedin.com/in/avhagedorn/)